ccjameslai/100-Days-Of-RL-Code/README.md

    The meaning of non-parameters is that the number of parameters and form of basis are not fixed but formed by samples.

-   For example, given traning samples(as follows) to generate an approximated function fitting these data.
+   For example, given training samples to generate an approximated function fitting these data.

    $$
    T=\left \{ \left ( x_{1},y_{1} \right ),\left ( x_{2},y_{2} \right ),\cdots ,\left ( x_{N},y_{N} \right )\right \}
    f(x)=\sum_{i=1}^{N}\alpha _{i}y_{i}K\left ( x,x_{i} \right )+b